-Maximum number of credits that students can take Required First year First year Second year Third year Fourth year Total credits Spring: 20 Fall: 20 Spring: 24 Fall: 24 Spring: 24 Fall: 24 Spring: 24 Fall: 24 184 124
+N Required First year Second year Third year Fourth year Total credits Spring: 20 Fall: 20 Spring: 24 Fall: 24 Spring: 24 Fall: 24 Spring: 24 Fall: 24 184 124

 (4) Semester system

 Most courses at Meiji University are held for one semester.
 The class, examination, and evaluation are conducted each semester.
 However, some courses are offered in series, and there may be prerequisite courses for taking a specific course.